-The Company is a leading value-based oncology company that manages community-based oncology practices that serve patients at 67 clinic locations across 11 markets and four states throughout the United States, which are staffed with 84 providers employed by our affiliated physician-owned professional corporations, which management refers to as the "TOI PCs", which have provided care for more than 51,000 patients in 2021 and managed a population of approximately 1.5 million patients under value-based agreements as of March 31, 2022.
+The Company is a leading value-based oncology company that manages community-based oncology practices that serve patients at 69 clinic locations across 13 markets and five states throughout the United States, which are staffed with 104 oncologists and advanced practice providers.
+55 of these clinics are staffed with 93 providers employed by our affiliated physician-owned professional corporations, which management refers to as the "TOI PCs", which have provided care for more than 51,000 patients in 2021 and managed a population of approximately 1.7 million patients under value-based agreements as of June 30, 2022.
 The Company also provides management services on behalf of 14 clinic locations owned by independent oncology practices.
 The Company's mission is to heal and empower cancer patients through compassion, innovation, and state-of-the-art medical care.

-The Company's managed clinics provide a range of medical oncology services, including physician services, in-house infusion and dispensary, clinical trial services, radiation, innovative programs like outpatient stem cell transplants and transfusions, along with 247 patient support.
-Many of our services, such as managing clinical trials, palliative care programs and stem cell transplants, are traditionally accessed through academic and tertiary care settings, while the TOI PCS bring these services to patients in a community setting.
+The Company's managed clinics provide a range of medical oncology services, including physician services, in-house infusion and dispensary, clinical trial services, radiation, innovative programs like outpatient stem cell transplants and transfusions, along with 24/7 patient support.
+Many of our services, such as managing clinical trials, palliative care programs and stem cell transplants, are traditionally accessed through academic and tertiary care settings, while the TOI PCs bring these services to patients in a community setting.
 As scientific research progresses and more treatment options become available, cancer care is shifting from acute care episodes to chronic disease management.
 With this shift, it is increasingly important for high-quality, high-value cancer care to be available in a local community setting to all patients in need.